 The Maratha Empire, at its peak, encompassed a large area of the Indian sub-continent.
 The Maratha Empire at its zenith, expanded from Afghanistan in the north to Thanjavur in the south, Sindh in the west to Bengal in the east.
 It bordered Nepal and Afghanistan in the north.
 Apart from capturing various regions, the Marathas maintained a large number of tributaries who were bounded by agreements to pay a certain amount of regular tax, known as Chauth.
 The empire defeated the Sultanate of Mysore under Hyder Ali and Tipu Sultan, the Nawab of Oudh, the Nizam of Hyderabad, the Nawab of Bengal, Nawab of Sindh and the Nawab of Arcot as well as the Polygar kingdoms of South India.
-They extracted chauth from the rulers in Delhi, Oudh, Bengal, Bihar, Odisha, Punjab, Kumaon, Garhwal, Hyderabad, Mysore, Uttar Pradesh, Sindh and Rajputana.[99][100]
-They built up the largest Hindu empire in India after the fall of the Gupta Empire in the 6th century.
+They extracted chauth from the rulers in Delhi, Oudh, Bengal, Bihar, Odisha, Punjab, Kumaon, Garhwal, Hyderabad, Mysore, Uttar Pradesh, Sindh and Rajputana. ^{[99][100]} They built up the largest Hindu empire in India after the fall of the Gupta Empire in the 6th century.

 The Marathas were requested by Safdarjung, the Nawab of Oudh, in 1752 to help him defeat the Afghani Rohillas.
-The Maratha force set out from Pune defeated the Afghan Rohillas in 1752. and capturing the whole of Rohilkhand (present-day northwestern Uttar Pradesh).
-In 1752, the Marathas entered into an agreement with the Mughal emperor, through his wazir, Safdarjung, and the Mughals gave the Marathas addition the chauth of Punjab, Sindh and Doab in to the Subahdari of Ajmer and Agra.
+The Maratha force set out from Pune Afghan Rohillas and defeated the in 1752, capturing the of Rohilkhand (present-day northwestern Uttar Pradesh).
+In 1752, the Marathas entered into an agreement with the Mughal emperor, through his wazir, and Mughals the Marathas Safdarjung, the gave the chauth of Punjab, Sindh and Doab in addition to the Subahdari of Ajmer and Agra.
 In 1758, Marathas started their north-west conquest and expanded their boundary till Afghanistan.
-They defeated the Afghan forces of Ahmed Shah Abdali, in what is now Pakistan, including Pakistani Punjab Province and Khyber Pakhtunkhwa.
+They defeated the Shah Afghan forces of Ahmed Abdali, in what is now Pakistan. including Pakistani Punjab Province and Khyber Pakhtunkhwa.
 The Afghans were numbered around 25,000-30,000 and were led by Timur Shah, the son of Ahmad Shah Durrani.
-The Marathas massacred and looted thousands of soldiers and captured Lahore, Multan, Dera Afghan Ghazi Khan, Attock, Peshawar in the Punjab region and Kashmir.
+The Marathas massacred and looted thousands of soldiers Afghan and captured Lahore, Multan, Dera Ghazi Khan, Attock, Peshawar in the Punjab region and Kashmir.

-During the confederacy era, Mahadji Shinde resurrected the Maratha domination over much of Northern India which was lost after the Third battle of Panipat including the cis-Sutlej states (south of Sutlei) like Kaithal, Patiala, Jind, Thanesar, Maler Kotla and Faridkot.
+During the confederacy era, Mahadji Shinde resurrected the Maratha domination over much of Northern India which was lost after the Third battle of states (south Panipat inc luding the cis-Sutlej of Sutlei) like Kaithal, Patiala, Jind, Thanesar, Maler Kotla and Faridkot.
 Delhi and much of Uttar Pradesh were under the suzerainty of the Scindhias of the Maratha Empire, but following the Second Anglo-Maratha War of 1803-1805, the Marathas lost these territories to the British East India Company.
-The empire the defeat at Panipat extended from Punjab in even after the north to Karnataka in the south.
+The empire Panipat extended from Punjab in north after the defeat at even to Karnataka in the south.